-- Vanishing Gradients are a harder problem - > They severely restrict the dependencies the RNN can learn. - > The problem gets more severe the deeper the network is. - It can be very hard to diagnose that Vanishing Gradients occur (you just see that learning gets stuck). - Ways around the problem - Glorot/He initialization (more on that in Lecture 21) - > ReLU - More complex hidden units (LSTM, GRU)
+- Vanishing Gradients are a harder problem

+- They severely restrict the dependencies the RNN can learn.

+- > The problem gets more severe the deeper the network is.

+- It can be very hard to diagnose that Vanishing Gradients occur (you just see that learning gets stuck).

+- Ways around the problem

+- Glorot/He initialization (see Lecture 14)

+- > ReLU

+- More complex hidden units (LSTM, GRU)